eleanorfrajka/ifmeo/content/authors/Eleanor-Frajka-Williams/_index.md

   - 'Principal Investigator'
 ---

-I am a physical oceanographer who uses ocean observations to investigate ocean dynamics and circulation in a changing climate.
+I am a physical oceanographer who uses ocean observations to investigate ocean dynamics and circulation in a changing climate, and the leader of the Experimental Oceanography working group at the Institute of Oceanography, Universität Hamburg.
 I have a particular interest in problems spanning scales (from micro- to large-scale) or spheres (biogeosphere, cryosphere, atmosphere), and in methods that leverage traditional observations with new platforms and satellite data.
 {style="text-align: justify;"}